PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

      f(T_i = 1e6 * u.K, T_e = 2e6 * u.K)

-  Similarly, when a function has parameters named ``T_e`` and ``T_i``, these parameters should be make :term:`keyword-only` to avoid ambiguity and reduce the chance of errors.
+  Similarly, when a function has parameters named ``T_e`` and ``T_i``, these parameters should be made :term:`keyword-only` to avoid ambiguity and reduce the chance of errors.

   .. code-block::